shizhehe/cartridges/README.md

 ### Step 1: Synthesize training data
 *Note: See `examples/arxiv/arxiv_synthesize.py` for the full example developed in this section.*

-Below is the outline of a script which will run synthesis.
-It simply instantiates a [`SynthesizeConfig`](./cartridges/synthesize.py#L10) object and runs it with `pydrantic.main([config])`.
-Note: Using pydrantic allow us to override the config on the command line.
+Below is the outline of a script for running the synthesis.
+It simply instantiates a [`SynthesizeConfig`](./cartridges/synthesize.py#L10) object and runs it with `pydrantic.main([config])`. *Note: Using `pydrantic.main` allow us to override the config on the command line like `python your_synthesis_script.py num_samples=1024`.*

 The config has a couple of key fields missing: the resource, which controls what data is used , and a client of an inference server (*e.g.* SGLang or Tokasaurus).
-We'll cover those below.
+We'll cover those two below.
+There are many other configuration options we're not covering here, so refer to the [`SynthesizeConfig`](./cartridges/synthesize.py#L10) and [`SelfStudySynthesizer`](./cartridges/synthesizers/self_study.py#L10) for the full list.

 ```python
 import pydrantic